cilium/cilium/Documentation/concepts/scalability/report.rst

 .. figure:: images/image_4_02.png

 For the memory usage, we have not seen a significant memory growth in the Cilium agent.
-On the BPF memory side, we do see it increasing due to the initialization of some BPF maps for the new pods.
+On the eBPF memory side, we do see it increasing due to the initialization of some eBPF maps for the new pods.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 5. Provision 998 additional nodes (total 1000 nodes)